ipatch/KegCop/README.md

 <!-- ![KegCop-splash](http://chrisrjones.com/pics/KegCop-git.png) -->

 ## Objective
 The purpose of this software is to create user accounts for a kegerator, and have a root account which recieves donations from the users for the beer they drink.
+To find out more information about the project check out the [wiki](https://github.com/ipatch/KegCop/wiki)

 ## How will it work?
 An iDevice, i.e. iPhone will connect to an Arduino via serial communication / iPhone connector cable sending serial information to the Arduino which will communicate with flow sensor(s) and a solenoid cut off valve.
 The iDevice will be the user interface for the entire operation, storing account information along with how many credits a particular user will have.